AP Was There: Native Americans take over Alcatraz Island

 “It created a spark,” said historian Kent Blansett, who has written about Alcatraz.

-The takeover of Alcatraz occurred 50 years ago this week.
-To mark the anniversary, The Associated Press is republishing the following reports, which first appeared at the start of the occupation and after its conclusion:
+To mark its 50th anniversary, The Associated Press is republishing the following reports, which first appeared at the start of the occupation and after its conclusion:

 Nov.
 21, 1969